Postdoctoral Fellow, Research School of Astronomy and Astrophysics

 The vibrant and diverse astronomical research community at RSAA has access to a broad array of facilities, including optical telescopes operated by ANU at Siding Spring Observatory, located in the Warrumbungle region of New South Wales and national radio telescopes (ATCA, Parkes, ASKAP, MWA).
 RSAA has access to excellent computational facilities through the National Computational Infrastructure supercomputer and in-house compute clusters.

 The Postdoctoral Fellow will undertake internationally competitive research in magnetic fields and/or atomic hydrogen in the Magellanic System or Milky Way using the Australia SKA Pathfinder (ASKAP) and will work with Professor Naomi McClure-Griffiths as a member of the ASKAP surveys GASKAP and/or POSSUM.
 The Postdoctoral Fellow will be part of the rapidly growing radio astronomy group at RSAA.
 This position will operate in partnership with other academic researchers within the School, CSIRO Space & Astronomy, and other Australian and international Universities.

 To excel in this role you will have:

-- A PhD (or awarding of a PhD within six months of appointment commencement) in astronomy/computer science, or equivalent qualifications and experience in a related area
+- A PhD (or awarding of a PhD within six months of appointment commencement) in astronomy and astrophysics.